BRIDGE MUSIC - BRINGING GREAT JAZZ TO EDINBURGH & GLASGOW

-After that 'Development' programme, another series ran from May 2013 to January 2014, thanks to further funding made available by Creative Scotland, jazz events continuing weekly in both Edinburgh and Glasgow, building audiences for these gigs in both cities.
+After that 'Development' programme, another series ran from May 2013 to January 2014, thanks to further funding made available by Creative Scotland, jazz events continuing weekly in both Edinburgh and Glasgow, and building audiences for these gigs in both cities.
 This funding represented another boost to the Scottish jazz scene, and created a lot of performance and employment for jazz musicians, both local and touring.

-Please do what you can to attend some of these events, spread the word that there's great jazz happening every week, and enjoy (support) these truly excellent gigs!
+Please do what you can to attend some of these events, spread the word that there's great jazz happening every week, and enjoy (hey - support) these truly excellent gigs!

 FREE EMAIL NEWS SERVICE!